Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 I spend a lot of time working on various web services.
 Usually, I spend time producing the same web service in different languages and different run-times.
 One of my favorites is creating an ASP.NET Core web API.
 The tooling in Visual Studio makes it so easy.
 As with all development tasks, there are many ways you can make your app less performant or less secure.
 This article is about avoiding the pitfalls when integrating the Azure SDK into your ASP.NET Core application.

-The advice comes down to four basic tenets:
+The advice comes down to three basic tenets:

 1. Centrally configure services during app startup.
 2. Store your configuration separately from code.